Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 How much lithium should you take?

-Lithium, like all drugs, comes with its fair share of side effects, including diarrhea, nausea, and kidney problems.
-But when used at low-dose or subtherapeutic levels, these side effects plummet.
+Lithium, like all drugs, comes with its fair share of side effects, including diarrhea, nausea, thyroid, and kidney problems.
+But when used at low-dose or subtherapeutic levels (below 0.6 mmol/L), the risks plummet.

 Thankfully, additional studies have shown that low doses of lithium such as naturally present in water and food or supplements are also effective.
 So, the risk of side effects may lower when you minimize your doses.